kmcho2019/EECE667-TermProject-Placement/doc/GuideLine.md

 ```
 Developed by:

-    The teaching assistant of EECE667, POSTECH in Korea
+    MinJae Kim, the teaching assistant of EECE667 in POSTECH, Korea
+    GitHub: ApeachM
 ```